pi-base/web/paper.md

 [Advanced page](https://topology.pi-base.org/dev) to select any other branch of `pi-base/data` to preview any proposed contribution.

+While frequently used as a resource to aid scholars in searching the literature, π-Base is infrequently cited as a primary source.
+As such, the impact of the π-Base is perhaps best measured by its frequent citation as an authoritive source on the Math.StackExchange [@pibasemathse] and MathOverflow [@pibasemo] forums.
+Additionally, recent enhancements to the web inferface now make the discovery of open (to π-Base) questions, allowing for its use in the development of problems for student researchers, giving these novice mathematicians an opportunity to "contribute" to research infrastrcture by way of π-Base, even when results on their own would not be considered "new" or "publishable" in the traditional literature.

 <!-- # Citations

 Citations to entries in paper.bib should be in